kalekdev/uni/semester-1/nus-1/notes.typ

   W_e = -integral_(P_0)^(P_1) arrow(F) dot d arrow(s)=-Q integral_(P_0)^(P_1) arrow(E) dot d arrow(s)
 $

-The work done by the electric field as a positive test charge moves towards another positive is negative, as external energy is needed in order to overcome the repulsive force.
-The potential energy of the test charge increases due to the incoming energy, so $W_e$ is made positive.
+The work done by the electric field as a positive test charge moves towards another positive is negative, as it pushes in the opposite direction.
+The potential energy of the test charge increases due to the incoming stored energy, so $W_e$ is positive.

 $integral.cont$ - Closed integral, when a line begins and ends at the same point in space.

-Provided the speed as the charge moves through the field tends towards 0 (to minimize the arising electromagnetic field):
+Provided the speed as the charge moves through the field tends towards 0 (to minimize the arising magnetic field), the electrostatic force is conservative:
 $
   integral.cont_C arrow(E) dot d arrow(s) = 0
 $